jaeihn/Multilingual-Audio-Embedding-for-Keyword-Spotting/milestone_4/final_report.md

 ### 6.2 Challenges

-- Speech datasets are extremely large, it takes a long time just to download the corpus (even just a subset of them), let alone processing and building models on them.
-- Trying many different parameters for models can get out of control very quickly, but we have started to explore Weights and Biases (`wandb`) for automatic logging.
-- Although we expect that we will not be able to reach our initial project proposal goals, we have gained a much deeper understanding of many new libraries through this project.
+The biggest challenge in our project was the magnitude of speech datasets.
+It was time-consuming to download, convert, process, and model these dataset.
+We had to greatly downsize both the data subset and model parameters for it to be feasible.
+Experimenting with different parameters for the models quickly became difficult to manage, but we remedied this by using Weights and Biases (wandb) for automatic logging.

 ### 6.3 Future work